Insanityandme/django-boilerplate/README.rst

 Welcome to Django Boilerplate documentation!
+(Temporary README until it's more my own)
 =========================================

 This is an awesome **Django Project Boilerplate**!